-The Compensation Committee's written charter requires that its members satisfy the independence requirements of Nasdaq and applicable law.
-From January 30, 2017 through January 28, 2018, the Compensation Committee consisted of four Board Members, each of whom the Board has affirmatively determined satisfies these independence requirements.
+The Compensation Committee's written charter requires that its members satisfy the independence requirements of Nasdag and applicable law.
+The Compensation Committee consists of four Board Members, each of whom the Board has affirmatively determined satisfies these independence requirements.
 The Compensation Committee charter sets forth the purpose and responsibilities of the Compensation Committee, which include the following:

-- reviewing and approving goals and objectives for our Chief Executive Officer, and evaluating his performance against those goals and objectives; - determining (or recommending to the Board for determination) all elements of the Chief Executive Officer's compensation and that of our other executive officers; - reviewing the Company's management development programs and succession plans; - overseeing and periodically reviewing the operation of the Company's incentive programs and benefit plans; - carrying out all responsibilities and functions assigned to it by the documents governing the Company's incentive programs and benefit plans; - making and approving equity awards; and reviewing and making recommendations to the Board with respect to the compensation of our directors who are not also employed by the Company or one of our subsidiaries ("Non-Employee Directors").
+- reviewing and approving goals and objectives for our Chief Executive Officer, and evaluating his performance against those goals and objectives; - determining (or recommending to the Board for determination) all elements of the Chief Executive Officer's compensation and that of our other executive officers; - reviewing the Company's management development programs and succession plans; - overseeing and periodically reviewing the operation of the Company's incentive programs and benefit plans; - carrying out all responsibilities and functions assigned to it by the documents governing the Company's incentive programs and benefit plans;

+- making and approving equity awards; and - reviewing and making recommendations to the Board with respect to the compensation of our directors who are not also employed by the Company or one of our subsidiaries ("Non-Employee Directors").